-This course is a study of the masterworks of theatre, from the Greek Classic period to the
+This course is a study of the masterworks of theatre, from the Greek Classic period to the present.
+Students will develop skills in the reading and analysis of drama, projecting the imagination, and oral delivery of lines.

 TA 70A,B THEATRE SOUND